Skip to content

 • Only units that were assessed during a given assessment window will show an instruction indicator (Mastered, Review Required, Instruction Required).

-• A hyphen (–) means the student has advanced beyond the unit or it was previously mastered and therefore not re-attempted on the assessment, or the unit has not yet been started.
+• A hyphen (–) means the child has advanced beyond the unit, or it was previously mastered and therefore not re-attempted on the assessment, or the unit has not yet been started.

 Progress Monitoring columns show data from progress check ins.